nataponw/EnergyCommunities/README.md

 These types and their associated methods are defined in `src\SetStructs.jl`.

 ## Database
 A database is dedicated for an individual participant.
-A blank database can be created from the file `src\auxiliary_src\db_structure.sql` via the function `createblankdatabase`.
+A blank database can be created from the file `src\auxiliary_src\db_structure.sql` via the function `create_blankdatabase`.
 Each database contains the following tables:

 - `id`, a table with an agent id and location information
 - `pSca`, a table with scalar parameters, e.g., trading fees